Hypnotize (album)

-Hypnotize is the fifth studio album by American heavy metal band System of a Down.
-It was released on November 22, 2005, six months after the release of its companion album Mezmerize, and one year following the album's completion.
-Mezmerize and Hypnotize both debuted at number one on the Billboard 200 albums chart, making the band one of only four acts (the others being The Beatles, Tupac Shakur, and DMX) to achieve this with two albums in the same year, and the only American band to do so.
+Hypnotize is the fifth studio album by the American heavy metal band System of a Down.
+It was released on November 22, 2005, six months after the release of its companion album Mezmerize.
+Both Mezmerize and Hypnotize debuted at number one on the Billboard 200 chart.
+As of November 2025, Hypnotize remains their most recent studio album.

-As of 2023, Hypnotize is the latest studio album by System of a Down, who had entered a four-year hiatus in 2006, and the band did not release new music until 2020.

 Reception

 Hypnotize received generally positive reviews.
-It opened at number one on the Billboard 200, with 320,000 copies sold in the first week.
-The album also debuted at number 1 on the Canadian Albums Chart, selling 47,000 copies in its first week.
+It opened at number one on the Billboard 200, with 320,000 copies sold in its first week.
+The album also debuted at number one on the Canadian Albums Chart, selling 47,000 copies in its first week.
 The album was certified gold and platinum by the RIAA on December 13, 2005.
 Since its release, Hypnotize has sold 8 million copies worldwide.